CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-02.md

      ![](./media/4-7-25-l2-12.png)

       >**Note:** If you encounter permission errors like "Cloud Dependency Permission" or see a "Folder name already exists" message, wait for 5 minutes and then try recreating the prompt flow using a unique name.
 Sometimes the system may not accept the original name, so try a few different variations until it succeeds.
-Once the flow is created, rename it to **promptflow-<inject key="DeploymentID" enableCopy="false"/> (2)** by selecting the **edit icon (1)** and click on **Save (3)**.
+Once the flow is created, rename it to **promptflow-<inject key="DeploymentID" enableCopy="false"/> (2)** by selecting the **edit icon (1)** and clicking on **Save (3)**.

       ![](./media/gpt-4-demo11.png)